pietrolzanetti/AN_Clock_Tree/README.md

 This AN was developed by Pietro Zanetti and Pedro Bahia as a work in the discipline of Embedded Systems Programming at UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering.

-The present code contains an example of using the theme covered in this AP.
+The code is present in the master branch due to problems encountered when commiting it and contains an example of using the theme covered in this AP.
+(Branches will be merged as soon as possible.)

 ## Hardware and software requirements
 * STM32F103xb microntroller;